DanielZhuGY/Capstone/README.md

 1. Learn SQL and try to connect our dashboard into a SQL database.
 2. Be familiar with HTML and Dash, make the interface more userfriendly.
 3. Applied a algorithm to deal with those outliers as well as missing value.
-Polynomial Regression perhaps.
+Use L1 instead of L2 might be a good approach to minimize the influence of those outliers.